 Unhealthy eating increases the risk of developing several kinds of cancer.
-This occurs directly through consumption of carcinogenic food, and indirectly through overweight and obesity.
+This occurs directly through consumption of carcinogenic food and indirectly through overweight and obesity.
 Because nearly 70% of American adults are overweight or obese, it is critical that we develop effective interventions to alter eating behavior.
-One key factor that influences eating behavior and weight gain is cue-induced food craving.
-Craving stimulates appetitive motivation to eat, but can be regulated via cognitive strategies such as reappraisal, or the reconstrual of a stimulus to change its affective meaning.
+One key factor that influences eating behavior and weight gain is cue-induced food craving-the appetitive motivation to eat.
+However, craving can be regulated via cognitive strategies such as reappraisal, or the reconstrual of a stimulus to change its affective meaning.
 Reappraisal increases the salience of consumption-related costs and reduces food craving for, and the reward value of, unhealthy food.
-Craving reappraisal is therefore a promising target for interventions designed to reduce unhealthy eating and risk for diet-related cancers, and the NCI-funded parent grant for this project is currently pursuing this objective.
+Craving reappraisal is therefore a promising target for interventions designed to reduce unhealthy eating and risk for diet-related cancers.
+The NCI-funded parent grant for this project is currently pursuing this objective.
 However, individual differences in treatment efficacy remain a persistent problem with interventions.
 To understand why an intervention works for some individuals and not for others requires clearly defined neurobiological mechanisms of change, as well as sensitive and specific tools to evaluate individual differences in psychological targets that are open-source and easily disseminated.

-To fill this gap, the overall objective of this project is to leverage machine learning and multivariate neuroimaging methods to develop a sensitive and specific neurobiological index (i.e., neural signature) of craving reappraisal and validate it in the context of a cognitive reappraisal intervention to reduce unhealthy eating in overweight and obese adults.
-Based on previous findings, my central hypotheses are that 1) compared to a control intervention, cognitive reappraisal training will result in increased expression of a neural signature of craving reappraisal that will be built using data from an independent sample, and 2) individuals exhibiting increased expression of the neural signature following reappraisal training will have greater changes in intervention outcomes (i.e., unhealthy food valuation and eating behavior).
-Upon completion of this project, I will have developed and validated a neurobiological index of craving reappraisal that can be readily used by other researchers to evaluate intervention efficacy and individual differences in responsivity to treatment.
+To fill this gap, the overall objective of this project is to leverage novel machine learning and multivariate neuroimaging methods to develop and validate a sensitive and specific neurobiological index (i.e., neural signature) of craving reappraisal and use it to predict cancer-relevant outcomes in the context of a cognitive reappraisal intervention to reduce unhealthy eating in overweight and obese adults.
+Based on previous findings, my central hypothesis is that individuals exhibiting increased expression of the neural signature of craving reappraisal following reappraisal training (indicating greater ability) will have greater changes in intervention outcomes (i.e., unhealthy food valuation and eating behavior).
+Upon completion of this project, I will have developed and validated a neurobiological index of craving reappraisal that can be readily used by other researchers to evaluate intervention efficacy and better understand the critical issue of individual differences in responsivity to treatment.
+Further, this project will extend our knowledge of the neural basis of appetitive self-regulation, which supports a variety of cancer-relevant, health-promoting behaviors.

 To achieve this objective, I will perform new analyses on existing data as well as collect and analyze new data as part of a longitudinal study (NCI R01 CA211224) assessing the efficacy of a four-week cognitive reappraisal intervention to reduce the value and consumption of unhealthy, cancer-promoting foods in overweight and obese adults.
-Neural measures of craving reappraisal ability and behavioral measures of food valuation and eating behavior will be assessed pre- and post-intervention, and outcome measures will also be assessed at 3-, 6- and 12-month follow-ups to evaluate the persistence of intervention effects.
+Neural measures of craving reappraisal ability and behavioral measures of food valuation and eating behavior will be assessed pre- and post-intervention, and outcome measures will also be assessed at 3- and 6-month follow-ups to evaluate the persistence of intervention effects.